jxpeng98/Typst-CV-Resume/README.md

 This Typst CV template is inspired by the Latex template [Deedy-Resume](https://github.com/deedy/Deedy-Resume).
 You can use it for both industry and academia.

+If you want to find a cover letter template, you can check out [modernpro-coverletter](https://github.com/jxpeng98/typst-coverletter).

 ## How to start

 ### Use Typst CLI